English

 “A run chart is a graphical display of data plotted in some type of order” (Perla et al., 2011).

 The present world is growing day by day, and vast volumes of data are available for analysis purposes.
 For that reason, multiple statistical tools are available to understand, interpret and illustrate specific relationships in data.
 The run chart is one such practical statistical tool used to interpret specifically inherent variation in data under consideration.
 A run chart is a graph usually known as a run-sequence plot that is used to understand and interpret data in the frame of time sequence.
 The data we use may contain time intervals concerning the output or performance of some business units.
 The available data may have some patterns or trends depending upon the interval of time.
-Run chart is a display of data representing time with a proper unit of time passage i.e., hours, days, months, or years.
-That is why the run chart constructs as a line chart.
+A run chart is a display of data representing time with a proper unit of time passage, i.e., hours, days, months, or years.
+That is why the run chart is constructed as a line chart.
 As far as data representation is concerned, the specific or integral unit of time always lies on the x-axis.
 The values indicating specific trends are displayed on the y-axis or vertical line of the graph.

 Type of Data Used with Run Chart: